All 3 men charged in Arbery’s death convicted of murder

 Travis McMichael testified that he shot Arbery in self-defense, saying the running man turned and attacked with his fists while running past the idling truck where Travis McMichael stood with his shotgun.

 Prosecutors said there was no evidence Arbery had committed crimes in the defendants’ neighborhood.
-He had enrolled at a technical college and was preparing at the time to study to become an electrician like his uncles.
+He had enrolled at a technical college and was preparing to study to become an electricianlike his uncles.

+Shaun Seals, a 32-year-old lifelong Brunswick resident, rushed to the courthouse to join the crowd cheering the verdict.

+“We just came out to witness history,” said Seals, pushing his 10-month-old daughter in a stroller.